Climbing Camp Info

 No need to worry, just drop them off at Sportrock at 7:45am and we will take the entire camp via 15 passenger van to Great Falls National Park and bring them back for pick-up at 3:30pm.
 If you prefer, you are welcome to drop-off and/or pick-up your child from Great Falls National Park, just coordinate a meeting time and place with your instructors.

-What should I pack for the outdoor days?
+What should I pack for the summer outdoor days?

 Water, water and more water!
 It can get hot out there, we recommend packing at least 2 liters of water.
 You will also want to send a rain jacket, just in case, along with sunscreen, a healthy lunch and snack, and any necessary medications ex. inhaler, epinephrine.
 Children should dress appropriately for the day’s weather and wear closed toe shoes.
 We will hike in and out of our climbing site so a sturdy backpack is a great way to transport everything.